-The Company's business activities and the factors likely to affect its future development, performance and position are set out in the Chairman's Statement and Investment Manager's Review on pages 3 and 4 and pages 5 to 16.
-Further details on the management of financial risk may be found in the Business Review on pages 18 to 22 and in note 17 to the financial statements.
+The Company's business activities and the factors likely to affect its future development, performance and position are set out in the Chairman's Statement and Investment Manager's Review on pages 2 and 3 and pages 4 to 16.
+Further details on the management of financial risk may be found in the Business Review on pages 25 and in note 17 to the financial statements.

-The Board receives regular reports from the Investment Manager and the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-Thus, as no material uncertainties leading to significant doubt about going concern have been identified, it is appropriate to continue to adopt the going concern basis in preparing the financial statements.

-A Resolution will be put to the Company's AGM on 30 April 2020 to approve the Company continuing as a VCT to 2025.
-The continuation to 2025 will allow shareholders who have participated in the recent Offer to subscribe for Ordinary Shares in the Company to hold their shares for the five years required to receive tax relief and, in addition, will also allow the Company to remain a going concern.
+The Board receives regular reports from the Investment Manager and the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for a period at least twelve months from the date of approval of the financial statements.
+As discussed in the Viability Statement on page 23 the Directors have considered the Company's cash flow projections, including the potential effects of Coronavirus and Brexit and found these to be realistic and reasonable.
+They are satisfied that no material uncertainties leading to significant doubt about going concern have been identified.
+It is appropriate to continue to adopt the going concern basis in preparing the financial statements.
+A Resolution will be put to the Company's AGM on page 73 to approve the Company continuing as a VCT to 2026.
+The continuation to 2026 will allow shareholders who have participated in the recent Offer to subscribe for Ordinary Shares in the Company to hold their shares for the five years required to receive tax relief and, in addition, will also allow the Company to remain a going concern.

-The assets of the Company include securities, a large proportion of which are readily realisable and, accordingly, the Company has adequate financial resources to continue to satisfy the expenses of commitments under share buybacks and to remain in operational existence for the foreseeable future.
+The assets of the Company include securities, a large proportion of which are readily realisable and, accordingly, the Company has adequate financial resources to continue to satisfy the expenses of commitments under share buybacks and to remain in operational existence for a period of at least twelve months.